Potential Impact Of Brexit On The UK Insurance Industry

 This Directive has been in the works for years and was only enacted in January 2016.
 The Solvency II Directive aims to unify the insurance market and protect consumers against insolvency.

 Currently, all insurance providers are required to be Solvency II Compliant.
-The insurance market compliance cost is estimated at around £300 million.
+The insurance market’s compliance costs are estimated at around £300 million.

 The legislation has been a cause for concern among many large insurers, with some citing the tough regulations that could force them into relocation.

-Prudential, one of the giants of the insurance market has considered a relocation of their HQ from London to Hong Kong in a bid to escape the tough requirements of EU regulatory compliance.
+Prudential, one of the giants of the insurance market, has considered a relocation of their HQ from London to Hong Kong to escape the tough requirements of EU regulatory compliance.

 More variety in a single insurance market

-As the insurance market within the EU consists of 28 countries combined into one single market, consisting of over 500 million people, there’s plenty of variety in insurance products.
+As the insurance market within the EU comprises 28 countries combined into a single market, home to over 500 million people, there’s plenty of variety in insurance products.

-As every insurance product is different to cater to the individual needs of policyholders, the single market offers a greater variety of products.
+Because insurance products differ to cater to individual policyholder needs, the single market offers a greater variety of products.

-Moreover, it allows UK insurance firms to sell policies across the Member States without additional requirements or costs for oversight of additional regulations.
+Moreover, it allows UK insurance firms to sell policies across the Member States without additional requirements or costs to comply with additional regulations.

 International Trading Links

 While the EU insurance market is a single platform, large nations such as the United States and China have trading links with the UK because it gives direct access to the single market.
-International trading could be hampered if the UK breaks away from the European Union.
+International trade could be hampered if the UK leaves the European Union.

 Lloyd’s of London and the International Underwriting Association (IAU)